Nameless Rumia's Wiki

 On Shitaraba

-Considering that Shitaraba (formerly JBBS) is a website that allows people to manage their own boards, the feature is offered but named “handle password” (ハンドルパスワード, handoru pasuwādo) instead.
-These capcodes can be registered in the management panel with custom colors, but note that capcodes must start off with a number sign (#) when the designated user enters them into the email field.4)
+Shitaraba is a website that allows users to create and manage their own boards, so the feature is offered but renamed to 'handle password' (ハンドルパスワード).
+These capcodes can be registered within the board's management panel, with custom colors set by the board owners, but do note that the special strings must start with a 'number sign' (#) when the designated user enters them into the email field.3)

 On 4chan